DustinRuetz/Documentastic/dev/dev_markdown.md

 ## Resources

-- [Mastering Markdown][mastering-markdown] video series by Wes Bos.
+* [Mastering Markdown][mastering-markdown] video series by Wes Bos.

 ## Syntax

-- Markdown uses its own syntax that allows users to write simplified HTML.
+* Markdown uses its own syntax that allows users to write simplified HTML.
-- Markdown files, when opened in a Markdown viewer, are compiled into valid HTML.
+* Markdown files, when opened in a Markdown viewer, are compiled into valid HTML.

 ### Headings

 Use one hashtag for an `<h1>`, followed by the heading text.

-	# This renders as an <h1> heading.
+	# This will render as an <h1> heading.

-Use two hashtags for an `<h2>`, followed by the heading text, three hashtags for an `<h3>`, etc.
+* Use two hashtags for an `<h2>`, followed by the heading text.
+* Use three hashtags for an `<h3>`, followed by the heading text, etc.

 ### Paragraphs

-- Simply type the text - no special characters needed.
+* Simply type the paragraph text - no special characters needed.
-- Paragraphs must be separated by one blank line, otherwise they will be rendered on the same line.
+* Paragraphs must be separated by one blank line, otherwise they will be rendered on the same line.

 		This is the first paragraph.